|Tour start → end dates||Enquire|

 Includes: Entrance fees to Etosha National Park, full day game drive in Etosha NP

 Overnight: Tarentaal Guest Farm – private working farm outside Etosha National Park.
 Twin rooms with en-suite facilities.
 Swimming pool, bar & telephone.
-(35km/25min from Anderson Gate to Etosha)
+(35km/25min from Anderson Gate to Etosha) WiFi not available

-Distance/time: 400kms, ± 5½ hours excluding stops for sightseeing + full day game drive in Etosha National Park
+Distance/time: 400 kms, ± 5½ hours excluding stops for sightseeing + full day game drive in Etosha National Park

 Meals: Breakfast, Lunch, Dinner